| I. |

 two trades involving asterisk players within 30 days.
 In other

-made not make one of your two asterisk-dump-trades with that same team
+not make another trade with that same team

 |